mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-07-12-spring-boot-jwt-setup-with-frontend.md

 ---
 layout: post
-title: Spring Boot JWT Setup with Frontend (VueJs) Part 1
+title: Spring Boot JWT Setup with Frontend (VueJs)
 date: 2021-07-12 14:45:31 +0530
 categories: "spring"
 author: "mehmetozanguven"
 ---

-In this post, we are going to setup spring boot rest project with using JWT.
-The other post will be related to the how to integrate the our spring boot application with the frontend (in this case I am going to use VueJS).
+In this post, we are going to setup spring boot rest project with using JWT. we will also integrate the our spring boot application with the frontend (in this case I am going to use VueJS).

 Topics are: